prz3m/web2kindle/README.md

 * A progress bar will appear and after some time black console window prompting for your gmail password.
 Enter app password which you've generated.
 You will be asked if you want to store your password in a keyring (operating system's place to store passwords), so that you will not have to enter it the next time.
 If you don't want, type `n`, otherwise type `y`.
 * That's all!

-The program minimized itself to tray.
+The program minimizes itself to tray.

 ### command line
 Firstly, modify web2kindle.conf file: